 Yatala Drive-in is keeping old Hollywood traditions and outdoor theatre alive in Brisbane.
 They screen the latest films and classics (especially on special occasions like Valentine’s Day).
 After stationing your wagon, visit their snack bar and order a ‘Couples Combo’.

 A class incorporating art and alcohol is the perfect plan for a quiet Sunday or weekday.
 The studios tend to be open spaces with calm atmospheres.
 Not only do you get to experience it with your date but there are also blissful moments of sheer concentration where you unlock your own artistic prowess.
-Whether you are a limited painter, questionnable ceramicist, or art enthusiast, it’s hard to not find the fun in ‘Sip ‘n’ Dip’ classes.
+Whether you are a limited painter, questionable ceramicist, or art enthusiast, it’s hard to not find the fun in ‘Sip ‘n’ Dip’ classes.

 If you are the designated chef in the relationship, why not bring your partner to a cooking class to test their skills?
 Cooking and learning new techniques together establishes common ground in a relationship.
 Experimenting with new ingredients and tasting new flavours opens you up to new possibilities.
 Whatever you learn at the workshop you can bring home with you and apply in your own kitchen.

-11. Picnicking with a view
+12. Go picnicking with a view

 Sometimes it can be nice to go for a picnic together without seeing an open-air film or concert.
 Go to your favourite park or find the perfect spot under a shaded tree and switch the city’s urbanscape for some natural views.
 You could be that picture-perfect couple, one of you candidly resting your head on your significant other, and the other reading a book.
 Preparing the picnic is part of the fun.
-Surprise each other with a smorgasboard of tupperware delights to choose from.
+Surprise each other with a smorgasbord of tupperware delights to choose from.
 Bring some bubbles and don’t forget the essentials like cutlery!

 If in doubt, wine out!
 The easy answer to an ideal date with your partner is transporting yourselves to the cheese havens of France or the vineyards of Italy.
 Swill glasses, sample seductive Camemberts, or share a charcuterie board.

-13-17.
+18-22.
 Miscellaneous suggestions

 - Don’t forget to catch a sunset or sunrise every now and again.
 Leave the city behind and head to somewhere like Main Range National Park.